DHBWProjectsIT23/JSON2Bat/conf/README.in.md

 ### LoggingWrapper

-While easylogging++ is used for the logging backend, within the code there are little remains apart from the configuration.
+While easylogging++ is used for the logging back--end within the code there are little remains apart from the configuration.
 The logging and output of the application is done over a self written wrapper.
 Altough it is self written, due to it beeing not part of the project we consider it an external libraries.
 The wrapper is used to simplify parallel output to stdout and the logfile and also enables increased output to stdout for the verbose mode.
 A few macros are defined for use within the application: